foges/bmt/README.md

 Binary Matrix (BMT)
 ==================

-BMT is a binary (as opposed to ASCII) format for storing sparse matrices.
+BMT is a binary (as opposed to ASCII) format for storing matrices.
 It supports

 + Sparse and dense matrices.
 + Row major (resp.
 CSR) and column major (resp.
 CSC) matrices.
 + Double or single precision entries.
 + 32- or 64-bit integer indices.

 We provide a MATLAB interface, making it easy to export matrices from MATLAB to C++ and vice versa.
+The format is intended to be exceedingly simple and as a result does not support compression.

 Examples
 ========